 A practical guide to transforming your yard

-This is the same program as the June 5th workshop.
+This program is full, but there is still space in the third workshop on June 12..
 You do not need to register for both workshops.
-If you would prefer to sign up for the waitlist for June 5th instead, email Gael at firstname.lastname@example.org.
+If you would prefer to sign up for the June 12 workshop instead, click here: www.ninemilecreek.org/whats-happening/upcoming-events/turf3/

 Time: 6:30 PM – 8:00 PM (Program from 6:30-7:30, with time for questions until 8:00)

 Location: Bloomington Public Works (1700 W 98th St., Bloomington)

 Registration: Complete form below.
 If you would like individual assistance, please include your street address to help us print maps of your property.

 Are you tired of mowing your lawn?
 Looking for a more sustainable option that requires less water?
 Join us for an evening workshop and learn how to convert your traditional grass into a no-mow lawn or pollinator lawn.
 The terms “no-mow” and “low-grow” refer to a type of grass called fine fescues.
 These species are one of the most shade tolerant turfs, require less water, and little to no mowing.

 In this practical workshop you’ll learn everything from how to assess your current lawn, to selecting the right seed and planting and maintaining a no-mow or pollinator lawn.
 Come with your curiosity and leave ready to take on a project in your own yard!

 Questions?
 Contact Madeline Seveland, Carver County WMO Education Coordinator: (952) 361-1026, firstname.lastname@example.org